trilitech/tezos-developer-docs/src/pages/tutorials/build-an-nft-marketplace/index.md

 Use **Taqueria** to shape the project structure, then create the NFT marketplace smart contract thanks to the `ligo/fa` library.

 {% callout type="note" %}
-You require to copy some code from this git repository later, so you can clone it with:
+Copy some code from this git repository later, so you can clone it with:
 ```bash
 git clone https://github.com/marigold-dev/training-nft-1.git
 ```

 {% /callout %}